giridhar7632/firebase-database/README.md

 ```
 </details>

-Click `Run` button and check the output.
+Click the `Run` button and check the output.
 If you get the value of inputs in the console, then you are good to go.

 ![Submitting data](https://cloud-d4dcm2tr0.vercel.app/0ezgif.com-gif-maker__6_.gif)

-Now that we have a form for adding data to database, means front-end part  was completed.
+Now that we have a form for adding data to the database, means the front-end part was completed.

 ![Good job](https://cloud-ac5q22xg1.vercel.app/0good_job.gif)